 Although W. G. O’Neill, the Afflecks, the town’s first Mayor, J. J. Wright, and John Gale, who founded the Queanbeyan Age newspaper in 1860, were a close-knit oligarchy who founded and led the Queanbeyan district for over thirty years, politically, as left-wing progressives, the O’Neills and the Afflecks were opposed to the conservative right-wing protectionist politics of Wright and Gale.
 From 1885, when the district was definitively split in two by the war between Free Trade/Labour and Protection, along with such figures as George Tompsitt and Nicholas B. Downing, the O’Neills and the Afflecks supported Free Trade/Labour campaigns against John Gale’s man in parliament, the Protectionist Member for Queanbeyan, Edward WiIliam O’Sullivan.

 My other great-great-grand parents via my maternal grandmaother, Joseph Bolton and Mary Ann Griffiths, married in Queanbeyan in 1865.
 Joseph, originally a brickmaker and stone mason from Worcestershire, had arrived in Sydney as a free settler in 1854.
 His brother, George, had been in the district since the 1830s, initially on John Hosking’s “Foxlowe” estate, probably as a convict.
-Mary Ann, hailing from Walton-on-the-Hill, Ulvertsone, and Duke Street, Liverpool, had arrived as a one-year old in 1848.
+Mary Ann, hailing from Walton-on-the-Hill, Ulvertsone, and Duke Street, Liverpool, had arrived with her free settler family as a one-year old in 1848.
 After leading a career said to read like a fiction thriller, including bringing the landmark Hetherington murder case, Joseph and Mary Ann’s eldest son, Inspector Harry Bolton, was head of the NSW Mounted Police and the Police Training Depot in Sydney, whose last act before his retirement in 1927 was to lead the mounted escort for the opening of federal parliament in its new home in Canberra.
-[More information about Joseph and Mary and thei son, Harry, can be fond in The Boltons Of Ginninderra.]
+[More information about Joseph and Mary and their son, Harry, can be found in The Boltons Of Ginninderra.]

 Through my maternal grand-father, I am descended from the Davis’ of Parkes.
 My six times grandmother, Margaret Fitzgerald, was born in Sydney in 1833, her father having arrived in New South Wales as a convict fourteen years earlier.
 They lived in Bathurst, Forbes and Parkes.
 [Note this family is unrelated to the Davis’ of Ginninderra, Queanbeyan.]